ouspg/CompSec/Lab5_ChipWhisperer/README.md

 ```
 Build your modified program like you did in previous introduction tutorial and program it to the target device like you did earlier.

 We expect that you are able to connect to device by the same way that you did in previous task.
-In the place of “setup_cwlite_xmega_aes.py” you should use “**setup_cwlite_xmega.py**” setup script.
-If you have device already up and running from the previous task, you can simply run “**setup_cwlite_xmega.py**” and it will setup everything for you.
+In the place of **setup_cwlite_xmega_aes.py** you should use **setup_cwlite_xmega.py** setup script.
+If you have device already up and running from the previous task, you can simply run **setup_cwlite_xmega.py** and it will setup everything for you.

 In order to be able to capture power traces we must make capture boards clock work faster.
-Navigate to the “Scope settings” tab in the capture software and set “Source” to be “**CLKGEN x4 via DCM**”.
+Navigate to the *Scope settings* tab in the capture software and set *Source* to be **CLKGEN x4 via DCM**.

-The “ADC Freq” should show 29.5 MHz (which is 4x 7.37 MHz), and the “DCM Locked” checkbox must be checked.
-If the DCM Locked checkbox is NOT checked, try hitting the Reset ADC DCM button again.
+The *ADC Freq* should show **29.5 MHz** (which is 4x 7.37 MHz), and the *DCM Locked* checkbox must be checked.
+If the DCM Locked checkbox is NOT checked, try hitting the *Reset ADC DCM* button again.

 Press capture button and you should see the power trace which was captured.
 We can make power trace look nicer by adjusting some settings.

-Under “Gain Setting” set the “Mode” to high.
-Increase the “Gain Setting” to about 25.
+Under *Gain Setting* set the *Mode* to high.
+Increase the *Gain Setting* to about 25.
 You'll be able to adjust this further during experimentations, you may need to increase this depending on your hardware and target device.
-“Under Trigger Setup” set the “Total Samples” to 500, because we do not need big amount of samples to be taken to inspect power consumption.
+Under *Trigger Setup* set the *Total Samples* to 500, because we do not need big amount of samples to be taken to inspect power consumption.

 Press capture button again and you should see captured power trace.